 Pizza is my most favorite food ever, so when I gave up gluten AND grains, it became a real challenge to be able to enjoy my most favorite food.
-Sometimes I would break down and have a gluten-free (but not grain-free) crust, and while it tastes good, I still prefer to keep the grains out of my diet as much as possible.
+Sometimes I would break down and have a gluten-free (but not grain-free) crust, and while it tastes good, I still prefer to keep the grains out of my diet as much as possible, which means when I am looking for a pizza fix, it must be a low carb pizza.

 In 2009, I shared what I call a “no-carb pizza recipe” and it has become fairly popular.
-For whatever reason, many people can’t have a grain-filled crust and need or choose to limit their carb intake, so I decided to remake that recipe (because the picture in it was terrible) so that I could enjoy my pizza but without grains.
+For whatever reason, many people are looking for a no or low carb pizza recipe and need or choose to limit their carb intake, so I decided to remake that recipe (because the picture in it was terrible) so that I could enjoy my pizza but without grains.

 I tweaked the recipe a bit to add a bit more seasoning and flavor to the crust, and changed the shape so it looks more like a pizza.